 Can I ride or bring my bike to the park?

 Bikes are not permitted on Little Island.
 You may park your bike at nearby bike stands located just north and south of Little Island on the Hudson River Park esplanade.

-Can I ride my scooter, skateboard, or roller skate/bade in the park?
+Can I ride my scooter, skateboard, roller skate/blade, sled, ski, or snowshoe in the park?

-For the safety of all visitors, riding on scooters and skateboards, and roller skating/blading is not allowed in the park.
+For the safety of all visitors, riding on scooters and skateboards, roller skating/blading, sledding, skiing, or snowshoeing is not allowed in the park.
 You may carry them in the park.

 Are strollers permitted in the park?

 Strollers are welcome in the park, but not in The Amph.
 We do not offer stroller parking for performances in The Amph, so do plan ahead if you are planning to bring small children to a show.

 Of course!
 But our park is small, and our pathways are very active, please stay alert and safe while enjoying a run.